anduslim/hoiiopie/docs/complete/basics.rst

 To use the package, you import :class:`Hoiio` from :mod:`hoiio`.

 Then initialize the service with your Hoiio credentials (a pair of App ID and Access Token).
 You can create an app and get the Hoiio credentials by logging in at http://developer.hoiio.com.
-We use a singleton pattern [1]_ to init the credentials, so you only need to call `init(...)` once.

 .. code-block:: python